 • The EUCC Eastern Europe Office in Klaipeda (Lithuania)

-And a series of national branches and support points: in Italy, Malta, the Netherlands, Ukraine, Poland, Portugal, and the United Kingdom.
+And a series of national branches and focal points: in Italy, Spain, France, Poland, Portugal, The Netherlands, Ireland and the United Kingdom.